A Guide To Language Learning With an italki Teacher

 What to talk about with your tutor

-In the past, I used to take a 625 Word List, learn the words in that list using Picture Flashcards, and then once I finished, then I’d start learning sentences/grammar/etc. Over the last few years, instead of doing that, I began learning Japanese and Spanish by taking a 625 Word List, sending a copy to my tutor, and then creating sentences together for all the words within the list.
+In the past, I used to take a 625-word list, learn the words in that list using picture flashcards, and once I finished, start learning sentences/grammar/etc. Over the last few years, instead of doing that, I began learning Japanese and Spanish by taking a 625-word list, sending a copy to my tutor, and then creating sentences together for all the words within the list.

 Tierra – cielo – arriba – luna – uno – blanco – punto – estrella